flapjacksynbio/flapjack_api/source/index.html.md

 ![image](https://pubs.acs.org/na101/home/literatum/publisher/achs/journals/content/asbcd6/2021/asbcd6.2021.10.issue-1/acssynbio.0c00554/20210108/images/large/sb0c00554_0002.jpeg)

 As shown every endpoint is interconected with eachother in some sort of way.
 Using the RESTful API you are able to access to each one of the models in the database, so you can do whatever you want with it.

+In this case we have uploaded a file containing the data from an study about characterizing context effects on gene expression levels and dCas9 inverters, these studies can be found in the [flapjack paper](https://doi.org/10.1021/acssynbio.0c00554).

+For each endpoint you will find a series of examples that will introduce you to the different ways that you can use the API.
+This examples are in the form of shell commands, and the response of them in json format.
 ## Study
 > To get the total list of studies: